Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 ### 2016-04-24

-1. Set the font color and decoration of links that like Wikipedia.(link:#0645AD visited:#0B0080 hover:underline) And I keep the style of buttons(it is also like a link but their style is not changed).
+1. Set the font color and decoration of links that like Wikipedia.(link:#0645AD visited:#0B0080 hover:underline)

+2. Keep style of buttons from the change of links.(link:black hover:red visited:black)

-2. Fix the wrong behavior of "Back" button in project's post page.
+3. Fix the wrong behavior of "Back" button in project's post page.

-3. Let tables have border.
+4. Let tables have border.

 ![wiki-like](http://7xt9ka.com2.z0.glb.qiniucdn.com/2016-04-24.png)